International School of Paphos: Summer School

 Physical Education (including swimming, water polo, football, basketball, volleyball, rounders, handball, tennis, karate, and hockey).

 Sports

 The International School of Paphos is an athletic school.
 They consider Physical Education an important subject, and therefore it is compulsory to do it at least once per week.
 ISOP has taken place in many sports competitions such as the yearly Paphos cross country race, The Panpaphian, the Pancyprian, and others.
 They award students from years 7-9 and 10-12 for sportsmanship.
 They also encourage students to take part in many sports in school, such as rounders, football, rugby, basketball, swimming, badminton, tennis, volleyball, basketball, archery (year 10 and up), and much more.

-Theodoros Aristodemou

-Mr. Theodoros Aristodemou is the founder and former shareholder of the International School of Paphos, a leading educational institution in Cyprus known for its high academic standards and international outlook.
-His vision was to establish a school that would provide students with a well-rounded education, combining academic excellence with personal growth, cultural awareness, and strong moral values.
-Through his dedication and strategic guidance, the school has grown into one of the most respected institutions on the island, attracting students from diverse backgrounds and fostering a truly global learning environment.

-As the Chairman of the Board of Directors, Mr. Aristodemou played a pivotal role in shaping the school’s long-term strategy and ensuring its continuous development.
-His leadership was instrumental in maintaining the school’s reputation for quality education and in guiding key initiatives that enhanced its facilities, academic programs, and community presence.
-Under his direction, the International School of Paphos not only achieved educational excellence but also became a pillar of the local community, reflecting Mr. Aristodemou’s enduring commitment to progress and education in Cyprus.